e1Ru1o/fizzbuzz-cplusplus/README.md

 > this rule is using `g++` compiler

 ## Test 🧪
-You can run the test suit, suing the following command:
+You can run the test suit, using the following command:
 ```
 make test
 ```